r2d2nen/double-code/README.md

 ### Set up second repo

-1. Check where we are pushing: git remote -v
+1. Check where we are pushing currently: git remote -v
 2. Add where next to push:
-	git remote set-url --add --push origin <SSH-link>
+	1. git remote set-url --add --push origin <SSH-link>
+	2. Make sure SSH-key is added
-3. Check new destination is added pushing: git remote -v
+3. Check new destination is added pushing: git remote -v There should now be both push destinations.

 ## Extras